moljac/Xamarin.Tools.Tests/logs/2014-09-28-[component-packaging-ios-native-linking-failed]/readme.md

 			ld: symbol(s) not found for architecture armv7
 			clang: error: linker command failed with exit code 1 (use -v to see invocation)

+Or unified iOS (less frequent than classic samples)

+			Undefined symbols for architecture arm64:
+			  "_mono_aot_module_SOMENAME_info", referenced from:
+				  _monotouch_register_modules in main.arm64.o
+			ld: symbol(s) not found for architecture arm64
+			clang: error: linker command failed with exit code 1 (use -v to see invocation)

 SOMENAME is

 *	MarkDownSharp_iOS